spack/spack-tutorial/tutorial_binary_cache.rst

 install path is too long, spack will give you a warning.
 All scripts and and RPATHs will still be properly relocated, but C strings within any binaries will not be modified.
-Depending on the package, this may cause problems when you try and use the software.
+Depending on the package, this may cause problems when you try to use the software.

 We also need to create a gpg key to sign all our packages.
 You should back up the secret and public keys to a secure place so they can be